woakes070048/chatgpt-social-status-feeds/README.md

 ![Header](./png_20230324_105953_0000.png)

 # chatgpt-social-status2rss
-A script and Web GUI that generates statuses using customizable prompts and add them to rss feeds That can be used to auto post statuses
+A script and Web GUI that generates statuses using customizable prompts and add them to rss feeds That can be used to auto post statuses.

+## Who This Is For
+This is mostly ment anyone who manages social media for others.
+This allows you to create awesome status updates regularly with little to no effort.
+Also allows your clients to log in and make changes.
+This creates feeds that are meant to be fed into software such as Chatpion's rss autoposter.

 ## How It Works
 - config.php - Contains the API key and other constants.